 As we noticed earlier, BSE was more of a traditional player while NSE started with a technology edge.
 Nevertheless, BSE has subsequently caught up with its rival.

-Major indices of BSE
+Major Indices of BSE

 - BSE SENSEX